Sonic Frontiers: Another Story

-"Another Story" is an alternate climax featured in the game's "Final Horizon" update.
+"Another Story" is an alternate ending featured in the game's "Final Horizon" update where the events on Ouranos Island play out differently than the base game.
 Following his friends' sacrifice, Sonic accepts a proposal from Sage to restore them along with his cyber corruption, which he may convert into greater power to use against the End.
 Returning to their holographic forms, Sonic's friends retrieve the Chaos Emeralds while he undergoes trials overseen by the souls of the Titans' pilots and the Ancients' leader, Master King.
 After Sonic receives the Ancients' blessings and is cured of his corruption, Master King grants him temporary control over the cyber energy, which Sonic combines with his super form to destroy Supreme and the End.
 Afterwards, Sonic reunites with his newly freed friends, while Eggman and Sage happily return home as a family.

 Development

 After completing Sonic Forces, we were brainstorming on what to do next.
 We realized there's little room for evolution with a traditional 3D Sonic game.
 We'd only be able to make something that fans have seen before.
 That's why, at the very start, we discussed as a team how to change this linear style of gameplay.